 Some applications run on encryption technology.
 These apps have encryption methods that can interfere with the functionality of your system.

 In such cases, they can damage or restrict essential files that your computer needs to perform basic tasks.
-This malfunction can give you the FAT_FILE_SYSTEM Windows 10 error.
+This malfunction can give you the FAT File System Windows 10 error.

 7. False Positives By a Third-party antivirus